Children happily pose for a photo in Kisumu County, Kenya.

 UNICEF in Kenya

-Harambee — “pulling together” in Swahili — has become more important than ever as the country's crises pile up.
-Learn how UNICEF is working with the government and local partners to support children and families in need, and how you can help.
+Harambee — “pulling together” in Swahili — has become more important than ever as the country's crises multiply.
+Learn how UNICEF works with the government and local partners to support children and families in need, and how you can help.

-A terrible drought and other shocks intensify needs in Kenya
+A terrible drought, other shocks intensified needs in Kenya

 Although Kenya has been one of the fastest growing economies in Africa, two thirds of Kenyans live in poverty.
-One shock after another — the COVID-19 pandemic, crippling drought, price spikes caused by war in Ukraine — are hindering progress toward the country's development goals and increasing humanitarian needs.
+Severe drought, disease outbreaks and other shocks and other setbacks have hindered progress toward the country's development goals, increasing humanitarian needs.

-Kenya's children are the ones who are suffering the most.
+Kenya's children are the ones who suffer the most.

-Water scarcity is inhibiting good sanitation and hygiene practices, which causes illness and disease to surge.
+There is persistent food insecurity and high rates of child malnutrition.
 Children who are weakened by malnutrition are more likely to die of diarrheal disease from contaminated water.

 Nasri Garane carries 2-year-old son Liban Ali on her way to a water kiosk in Daley Village, Garissa County.